veerathp/sagemaker-workshop-labs/README.md

 Hyper Parameter Optimization using Amazon SageMaker
 - Open and run the Notebook Instances in Amazon SageMaker Studio located in /02-sagemaker-hpo-xgboost/hpo_xgboost_direct_marketing_sagemaker_python_sdk.ipynb

-Note: The first lab will take about 20-30mins to run, once completed move to the notebook below to analyzing the training jobs.
-Enter the name of the training job in the tuning_job_name = 'ENTER TRAINING JOB'
+*Note: The first lab will take about 20-30mins to run, once completed move to the notebook below to analyzing the training jobs.
+Enter the name of the training job in the tuning_job_name = 'ENTER TRAINING JOB'*

-- Open and run the Notebook Instances in Amazon SageMaker Studio located in /02-sagemaker-hpo-xgboost/HPO_Analyze_TuningJob_Results.ipynb
+- Cont.
+Open and run the Notebook Instances in Amazon SageMaker Studio located in /02-sagemaker-hpo-xgboost/HPO_Analyze_TuningJob_Results.ipynb